dporkka/minimal-gatsby-blog/src/posts/canyon-jumping.md

 Every day he would widen the gap between the dirt mounds and jump a little further.
 Until one-day his dirt mounds turned into canyons.
 This year he became the best canyon jumper in Utah.

-No, not really, but here are some tips to help you cross your own canyons and achieve greatness in 2020 and beyond.
+No, not really, but here are some tips some tips I've learned from others and remixed to help you cross your own canyons and achieve greatness in 2020 and beyond.
 1\. **Set SMART goals**

 Before you start working towards your goals, it's important to make sure your goals are **S**pecific, **M**easureable, **A**chievable, **R**elevant, and **T**ime-Bound.